 Our nationally accredited programme provides a fund and an award scheme to support schools make it easier for their students to cycle.

-Our nationally recognised Cycle Friendly Secondary School Award rewards the parents, teachers and volunteers around Scotland committed to increasing cycling in schools.
-Schools are supported through each step of the process towards becoming Cycle Friendly, from the initial registration to assessment.
+Our nationally recognised award recognises the pupils, teachers and volunteers around Scotland committed to increasing cycling in schools.
+Schools are supported through each step of the process towards becoming Cycling Friendly, from the initial registration to assessment.

 The award is aimed at encouraging and supporting schools across Scotland to take a leading role in ensuring that any pupil, anywhere can enjoy the benefits of cycling.
 Cycling Scotland encourages schools who are developing local cycling opportunities to engage with the award as a support tool and to gain recognition for their achievements.

 Secondary schools across Scotland have been accredited with a Cycling Friendly Secondary School award for their commitment to getting students to cycle.

 What?
 You can apply for funding of up to £4,000 to purchase equipment to help overcome barriers to cycling.